g-leech/argmin-gravitas/_posts/2023-09-25-darkmatter.markdown

 <br>

 We can't list anything uncountable.
-That's what uncountable means (Giving a method of listing all the members of a set proves the set is countable.)
+That's what 'uncountable' means.
+(Giving a method of listing all the members of a set proves the set is countable.)

 <br>